 - 40g very soft unsalted butter

 To laminate the dough:

-- 1 small egg, beaten with a little milk
+- egg yolk, beaten with a little milk

 (1) Mix the initial dough ingredients together in the bowl of a food mixer to give a fairly firm dough, adding just a little extra water if needed to help it all come together.
-Knead gently on a low setting for about 5 minutes or so: just enough to bring it together to form a fairly smooth dough with just a little elasticity.
+Knead gently on a low setting for about 5 minutes: just enough to bring it together to form a fairly smooth dough with just a little elasticity.

 NB: you don’t want to develop the gluten too much here; the rolling out of the dough later will develop the gluten and give structure to the final croissants

 (2) Flatten the dough into a rough rectangle.
 Wrap it well in clingfilm and pop the dough on a flat surface such as a small baking tray.
 Pop this inside a plastic bag and refrigerate overnight.

 NB: the overnight chilling not only chills the dough right down, it allows the yeast to activate just enough to allow very slow fermentation – and this is where a lot of the flavour comes from.